deliveroo/deliveroo.engineering/_guidelines/api-design.md

 ```

-Exceptionally, a collection representation, _may_ embed representations of
+Exceptionally, a collection representation _may_ embed representations of the
-the linked resources, which _may_ be incomplete, but _must_ include at least a link to `self`.
+linked resources, which _may_ be incomplete, but _must_ include at least a
+mandatory link to `self`.

 Note that as for other use cases of `_embedded`, there should be a very robust
 reason to do so as it makes using the API more complex (partial representations,